L3DEVIL/VphonegagaInject/README.md

 After you finished the menu, you can build the project to APK file.
 **Build** -> **Build Bundle(s)/APK(s)** -> **Build APK(s)**

-If no errors occured, you did everything right and build will succed.
+If no errors occured, you did everything right and build will succeded.
 You will be notified that it build successfully

 ![](https://i.imgur.com/WpSKV1L.png)